cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # NIZK Discrete Logarithm Equality Proof {#dleq}

-For the VOPRF protocol we require that V is able to verify that P has used its private key k to evaluate the PRF.
-As in the original work of
-{{JKK14}}, we provide a zero-knowledge proof that the key provided as input by the server in the `Evaluate` function is the same key as it used to produce their public key.
+For the VOPRF protocol we require that Client is able to verify that Server has used its private key k to evaluate the PRF.
+As in the original work of {{JKK14}}, we provide a zero-knowledge proof that the key provided as input by the server in the `Evaluate` function is the same key as it used to produce their public key.

-As an example of the nature of attacks that this prevents, this ensures that P uses the same private key for computing the VOPRF output and does not attempt to "tag" individual verifiers with select keys.
-This proof must not reveal P's long-term private key to V.
+As an example of the nature of attacks that this prevents, this ensures that Server uses the same private key for computing the VOPRF output and does not attempt to "tag" individual Servers with select keys.
+This proof must not reveal Server's long-term private key to Client.

 Consequently, this allows extending the OPRF protocol with a (non-interactive) discrete logarithm equality (DLEQ) algorithm built on